 Located in Bic Harbour along the St. Lawrence coast, the yurts in Parc national du Bic (Bas-Saint-Laurent) give you a front-row view of the surrounding scenery.
 They are fully equipped and include a fridge and stove.
-Cime Aventures (Gaspésie) offers similar amenities in a yurt (mini-fridge, woodstove, etc.).
+Cime Aventure in Gaspésie offers similar amenities in its “festive yurt” (fridge, wood stove, etc.).

 The yurts at the Ferme 5 Étoiles holiday resort in Côte-Nord include everything you need for a comfortable stay but are not equipped with electricity.
 They contain either a wood or propane stove for you to prepare your meals.

 Several sites in the maritime regions of Québec offer you the option of staying in a teepee, a traditional Indigenous dwelling.
 Note that not all Indigenous peoples lived in teepees—the Innu, for example, lived in dwellings called shaputuan instead.
 Teepees, which were traditionally made with wooden poles and animal skins (now replaced with canvas), can reach impressive heights, depending on their circumference and the materials used.
 All the teepees mentioned in this post are set up on wooden platforms for your increased comfort.

 At the Ferme 5 Étoiles holiday resort, the teepees are set up near a lake and each has access to a fire pit.